UniversitaDellaCalabria/Portale-PoC/README.md

 > :warning: **If you are a pure Djangoer**:

 You should know that templates and urls would be managed with cms_context, entirely through admin interface.
-We can even load third-party django applications, it'ss necessary to take into account configuring the url paths before defining uniCMS ones, otherwise uniCMS will intercept them and with a good chance will return to the user a page of 404.
+We can even load third-party django applications, it's necessary to take into account that you should configured your django urls paths before defining uniCMS ones, otherwise uniCMS will intercept them and with a good chance will return to the user a page of 404.
 You can even set `CMS_PATH_PREFIX` to a desidered value, eg: `portale/`, to restrict uniCMS url matching to a specified namespace.

-The module `cms_context` defines the multiple website management (multi context) we have adopted.
+The module `cms_contexts` defines the multiple website management (multi contexts) we have adopted.
-Each context, or website, is nothing more than a webpath.
+Each context mail ches a Path and a web page, it's nothing more than a webpath.
 Each context has users (Editorial Board Editors) with one or more of the following permissions (see `cms_context.settings.CMS_CONTEXT_PERMISSIONS`):